 From my perspective, Visual Studio Code is the best editor in the world right now for almost every programming language.

-There are lots of premium IDEs are out there, in I will cover those in future posts.
+There are many premium IDEs, and I will cover future posts.

 When making a list of the best code and text editors available, it’s impossible not to miss a few strong contenders.